Looking for things to do in Mandalay area? No worries, you’re on the right place 😉

 You can get to Mandalay by flight, bus, car, train and even boat.

 There is an international airport in Mandalay that was completely renovated in 2015.
 Some of the airline companies offering flights to Mandalay International Airport are: AirAsia, Thai Smile, Bangkok Airways, Myanmar Airway International, etc.

 * By bus

 Traveling by bus is the cheapest and easiest way to get around Myanmar.
-There are buses to Mandalay departing from Yangon, Bagan, and Inle Lake; and some of the companies in operation are: Famous Traveller Express and Khyne Mandalay Express.
+There are buses to Mandalay departing from Yangon, Bagan, and Inle Lake.
+You can buy your ticket at Famous Traveller Express or Myanmar Bus Ticket.

 * By train